AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-48/acsd-2587-graphql-response-contains-disabled-categories-that-should-not-be-listed-in-the-category-aggregations.md

 ---
 title: 'ACSD-57854: **[!DNL GraphQL]** response contains disabled categories that should not be listed in the category aggregations'
-description: Apply the ACSD-57854 patch to fix the Adobe Commerce issue where the **[!DNL GraphQL]** response contains disabled categories that should not be listed in the category aggregations.
+description: Apply the ACSD-57854 patch to fix the Adobe Commerce issue where the **[!DNL GraphQL]** response contains disabled categories that shouldn't be listed in the category aggregations.
 feature: GraphQL
 role: Admin, Developer
 ---
 # ACSD-57854: **[!DNL GraphQL]** response contains disabled categories that should not be listed in the category aggregations

-The ACSD-57854 patch fixes the issue where the **[!DNL GraphQL]** response contains disabled categories that should not be listed in the category aggregations.
+The ACSD-57854 patch fixes the issue where the **[!DNL GraphQL]** response contains disabled categories that shouldn't be listed in the category aggregations.
 This patch is available when the [!DNL Quality Patches Tool (QPT)] 1.1.48 is installed.
 The patch ID is ACSD-57854.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.5.0.

 ## Affected products and versions